 "The more products and ingredients in your routine, the greater the chance of irritation, toxicity, redness, sensitivity, clogged pores, and inflamed skin”

-A few years ago, well before the terms skin minimalist and skin-care diet were coined, I ditched my complicated and expensive routine because I just wasn’t seeing results.
+A few years ago, well before the terms skin minimalist, Skinimalism, and skin-care diet were coined, I ditched my complicated and expensive routine because I just wasn’t seeing results.

 I was doing everything the professionals told me to – I was using medicated cleansers, toners, vitamin C serums, retinols, and physical sunscreens, but would seldom be free from breakouts, red, inflamed, or irritated skin.